How to Cuddle in Bed: The Best Positions for Connection

 2. Half spoon

 One partner lies on their back while the other lies on their side, embracing them.
-In this position, the person hugging can rest their head on their partner’s chest, making it ideal for couples where one prefers sleeping on their back and the other on their side.
+In this position, the person hugging can rest their head on the partner.
+It is ideal for couples who prefer sleeping on their back and the other on their side.

 3. The lap pillow

-This cuddle position is ideal for when one of you is ready to rest while the other is watching Netflix or reading.
-One person sits upright while the other places their head in their partner’s lap.
+This cuddle position is great for when one of you is ready to rest while the other is watching Netflix or reading.
+One person sits upright while the other places their head in the partner’s lap.

 Two women on a couch: one sitting upright and the other resting with her head on the lap of the upright woman